 - 慕 – To follow, idolize, love, adore, admire, have affection, desire;

-- 参 – This ideogram means confused, but it can portray the feelings of being in love, defeated, being madly in love;
+- 参 – This ideogram means confused, but can depict feelings of being in love, defeated, or madly in love;

-- 恋愛 – renai – It means love, affections, making love, passion and falling in love;
+- 恋愛 – renai – Means love, affection, making love, passion, and falling in love;

 - 片思い – kataomoi – Unrequited love;